UniDash-Environement/UMS-CD-Installer/README.md

 >
 > UMS-CD integrates Proxmox and Docker as the main cloud platform
 > and a list of tools to manage your infrastructure entirely in the browser
-> Thanks to a bastion.
+> thanks to a bastion.

 ## Aventages:
 ### Upscalable: